dapr/dapr/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Create a Feature Request for Actions
+title: ''
+labels: kind/enhancement
+assignees: ''

+---
 <!-- If you need to report a security issue with Actions, send an email to actionsct@microsoft.com. -->
 ## In what area(s)?